 Boy oh boy was it incredible.

 As a photographer, its one of the most wonderful places you could visit.
 Every corner you turn, every street you wander along, there’s photo opportunities left right and centre.
 I was also packing with me the cold resistant cameras which I had bought for my Antarctica trip, but as the weather was quite lovely, I never got a chance or need to use it.
 This place is mind blowing guys.

 Like seriously, mind-blowing.

 Although it’s considered a City, I felt like its not really a city.
 It’s so peaceful and zen since there’s no street cars per se in central Venice.
 You travel off to the different islands using water boats or water taxis, among which Intrepid Powerboats products

-I was in Venice for 5 nights but since I booked my trip through www.thesleepyowl.com I got my fifth night free!
+I stayed in Venice for 5 nights but since I booked my trip through www.thesleepyowl.com I got my fifth night free!
 I stayed at the hotel Foresteria Levi.
 I flew out from Manchester with easyJet.
 The hotel is a 10 minute walk from San Marco square and tucked away behind the main area which is brilliant as there was no noise back there.
 The closest stop was l’academia but I ended up getting off earlier and venturing across town the night I got there.
 The views were incredible even on the first night I arrived.
 I would totally recommend this hotel if you’re looking for a place to stay.
 The room was so warm and cosy and peaceful.

 It was FREEZING guys, I underestimated how cold it would be and packed a little errrr wrong shall we say, for the trip.
 Non the less, I had such a blast during my time there.
 I mean, IT SNOWED ?